packetcoders/ws-netbox-nornir-graphql/exercises/wb_001_graphql.md

 ## Exercise 2 - Build and Execute a GraphQL Query
 Lets first build our first GraphQL query to retrieve the name and ID of all devices with NetBox.

-1. Copy the the query below into the GraphiQL editor and click the play button to execute.
+1. Copy the query below into the GraphiQL editor and click the play button to execute.

 ```graphql
 query {